carlossg/docker-maven/README.md

 git submodule update
 ```

 Pester comes with most modern Windows (Windows 10 and Windows Server 2019), but is an older version than required.
-You may need to follow [this tutorial](https://blog.damianflynn.com/Windows10-Pester/) on upgrading Pester to 4.x.

 ## Adding New Images

 * Copy an existing dir (other than `eclipse-temurin-11`) to the new name and update `Dockerfile` as needed.
 * Update `README.md` to include the new image and table with packages installed in that image.
+* When adding a new JDK then it also needs to be added to the beginning of `common.sh`
 * Run `github-action-generation.sh` to generate new GitHub Actions for the new image
-* When adding a new JDK then it also needs to be added to the beginning of `common.sh`
 * When a parent image changes the `latest` tag to a new JDK version it can be updated in `common.sh`

+## Updating Maven version

+* Search and replace all references to the previous version by the new version.
+* Update environment variable SHA in `eclipse-temurin-11/Dockerfile` with value found in [maven download page](https://maven.apache.org/download.cgi) for the binary tar.gz archive.
+* Update environment variable SHA in `*-{nanoserver,windowsservercore}/Dockerfile` with value found in [maven download page](https://maven.apache.org/download.cgi) for the binary zip archive.

 ## Publishing to Docker Hub